 Paul also delivers the planning component of the FMA/OEH Floodplain Risk Management course and has authored a number of papers on the topic of flood risk management.

 Sue Ribbons Communications Director

-Sue was elected to the position of Communication Director during 2016.
+Sue was elected to the position of Communication Director in 2016.

 Sue has more than 25 years’ experience as a floodplain risk management professional working for NSW local government, NSW state government and for private consulting practices.

-Since 2013, Sue has been working as the Specialist Technical Manager for the NSW Government’s Hawkesbury-Nepean Valley Flood Management Taskforce.
-Prior to this she held the positions of Sydney Regional Manager for the NSW Office of Environment and Heritage, managing technical issues and grant funding assistance for flood, coast and estuaries for the (then) 41 local government areas across the Sydney Region.
+Since 2013, Sue has been working as the Specialist Technical Manager for the NSW Government’s Hawkesbury-Nepean Valley Flood Risk Management Directorate.
+Prior to this Sue held the position of Sydney Regional Manager for the NSW Office of Environment and Heritage, managing technical issues and grant funding assistance for flood, coast and estuaries for the (then) 41 local government areas across the Sydney Region.

 Before these roles in state government, Sue worked for six years at Pittwater Council (now part of Northern Beaches Council) as the Principal Officer in Floodplain Management.